Croft Castle: History

-A building has been on the site from c.1085 when the estate was established by the Croft family. and it has from this time been the home of the Croft family and Croft baronets.
+A building has been on the site from c.1085 when the estate was established by the Croft family and from this time been the home of the Croft family and Croft baronets.
 The Croft family were closely linked to their neighbours the Mortimers of Wigmore and Ludlow.
 The Battle of Mortimer's Cross took place on Croft land nearby in 1461.
 It was the home of Sir John de Croft who married Janet, one of Owain Glyndŵr's daughters.
 In the 15th century, the Croft family adopted the Welsh Wyvern crest, a wounded black dragon, seen as an allusion to their Glyndwr heritage.
 The first member of the Croft family to have owned the estate was Bernard de Croft, who is mentioned in Domesday Book.

 The Croft family suffered financially following the South Sea Bubble and in 1746, sold the estate to Richard Knight (1693–1765).
 Knight was the eldest son and heir of Richard Knight (1659-1745), of Downton Hall, in the parish of Downton on the Rock in Herefordshire, a wealthy ironmaster who operated the Bringewood Ironworks and founded a large fortune and family dynasty.
 He married Elizabeth Powell of Stanage Park in Radnorshire by whom he had a sole daughter Elizabeth Knight, who married Thomas Johnes (died 1780) of Llanfair Clydogau, MP for Radnorshire (1777–80).
 In the 1760s, Johnes remodelled the Castle in the Rococo-Gothic style to the designs of the Shrewsbury architect Thomas Farnolls Pritchard (d.1777), designer of the world's first iron bridge spanning the Severn near Coalbrookdale.
 Georgian sash windows replaced mullion windows.
 Pritchard designed the plasterwork ceilings, the gothic staircase and employed master craftsmen to undertake his designs for the chimneypieces.